 Section 301 tariff exclusions and extensions can be complicated and hard to understand.
 With rules and regulations constantly changing, it’s important to have a strategic partner on your side.
 The right logistics partner can make sense of all the products, codes and rules and let you get down to business.

-USA Customs Clearance, powered by AFC International, offers 2 levels of customs consulting services to help you with importing goods from China and other countries.
-These service tiers include Import Customs Expert Consulting and Licensed Customs Broker Consulting.
-Both service options will help you get the answers you need to make sense of tariff exclusions and more.
+USA Customs Clearance, powered by AFC International, offers customs consulting services to help you with importing goods from China and other countries.
+You can consult directly with our Licensed Customs Brokers to get answers to all of your importing questions.

 You might opt to consult with an Import Customs Expert when you are new to importing.
 An expert can help you answer basic questions and get the information you need to get your products through customs and into the supply chain.
 An expert can help you avoid additional charges and fees at the border.